tom1484/Parallel-Programming-2025/hw2/IMPLEMENTATION_STATUS.md

 ## Overview
 This document tracks the implementation of hybrid MPI+OpenMP parallelization for the SIFT algorithm, following the design outlined in `PARALLEL_SIFT_GUIDE.md`.

-Note: OpenMP is temporarily disabled in the algorithm and main (MPI-only mode) to simplify correctness debugging of halo exchanges and boundary handling.
+**Note:** OpenMP is currently disabled in the implementation (MPI-only mode) to simplify correctness debugging of halo exchanges and boundary handling.
 The profiler remains enabled and will report MPI rank information; any OpenMP metrics will be absent while OMP is disabled.
+OpenMP pragmas will be re-enabled after MPI correctness is fully validated.

 **Date:** October 17, 2025
-**Target:** Gaussian Blur parallelization (Phase 1 of complete parallelization)
+**Status:** Phase 1 (Gaussian Pyramid Parallelization) - Implementation Complete, Testing & Validation in Progress

 ---